SolidWallOfCode/txn_box/doc/user/ComparisonReference.en.rst

 Boolean Comparisons
 ===================

-.. txb:comparison:: true
+.. txb:comparison:: is-true

     Matches if the active feature is a boolen that has the value ``true``.
 The value, if any, is ignored.

-.. txb:comparison:: false
+.. txb:comparison:: is-false

     Matches if the active feature is a boolen that has the value ``false``.
 The value, if any, is ignored.